-My trip to Georgia took place just last year, shortly before Lonely Planet caught on to the country’s appeals.
+My trip to Georgia took place in 2017, shortly before Lonely Planet caught on to the country’s appeals.
 I spent about fifteen days exploring Georgia, using Tbilisi as the home base for much my stay.
 I didn’t do a lot of trip planning before I went, so I didn’t have high expectations or detailed plans.
 Instead, I spoke to local residents and other travelers, getting recommendations along the way, and managed to squeeze in day trips from Tbilisi to countless places that will be featured on my travel highlight reel for years to come.

 Although I absolutely loved Tbilisi (and wrote an entire guide about it!), I really think that you have to get outside the city to understand what Georgia is all about.
 Here are five of my favorite day trips from Tbilisi, all of which can easily be visited in a single day so that you can get back to Tbilisi in time for dinner (and wine!).
 Expect to find everything from churches to cave cities to… the birthplace of jaywalking?